 We’ve had lots of great things said about us!

-Awards & Proclamations During its thirty-year history, Rainbow Chimes has always fulfilled its agency mission to nearly 5,000 children and their families in an exemplary manner.
-We have provided the highest quality child care and early childhood education to a generation of Long Islanders.
-Such experience and commitment derive directly from years of creative leadership in the early childhood education and care arena.
+During our 30-year history, Rainbow Chimes has continuously fulfilled its agency mission to nearly 5,000 children and their families in an exemplary manner.
+We have delivered the highest quality in child care services and early childhood education to a generation of Long Islanders.
+Such experience and commitment derive directly from years of creative leadership in the early childhood education and care arena here in Huntington.
 The RCI programs, staff, and parents have been recognized with many Grant Awards, Donor Contributions, and prestigious Program, Service, and Community Awards.

 Our Community, Capital & Project Grants enabled us to build our Huntington Facility.